The rules are divided into the following sections and can be accessed using the menu on the right:

 Ride details such as vetting / start times, map, route description and other details will be dispatched after close of entries, usually 7-10 days before the event.
 All postal entries must include a large (minimum A5 size) SAE with sufficient postage.
 PLEASE NOTE large letter rate may be required for ride details, especially if there is more than one entry present.
 Fax and email entries are not acceptable.

 Riders or horses (but not both) may be substituted up to half an hour before the start of competitions.
 Substitute riders or horses must be eligible according to the conditions of the class and the rules of Endurance GB.
+A fresh, signed, entry form must be completed for any replacement rider.

 Details of Horse, Rider and Class must be completed in ballpoint pen, clearly legible before the pre-ride vetting.